projectmesa/mesa-frames/README.md

 pip install -e .
 ```

-If you want to install into an existing environment:
+If you want to install it into an existing environment:

 ```bash
 source myenv/bin/activate  # On Windows, use `myenv\Scripts\activate`
 pip install -r requirements.txt